 "Go into yourself and see how deep the place is from which your life flows."
 From 1903-1908 Rainer Maria Rilke wrote to young, would-be poet, Franz Xaver Kappus.
-Rilke's Letters to a Young Poet offered no criticism of Kappus's work, but rather suggested how a poet, an artist, a craftsman or craftswoman-a professional-should feel, love, and live their lives in search of truth and understanding.
+Rilke's Letters to a Young Poet offered no criticism of Kappus's work, but rather suggested how a poet, an artist, a craftsperson-a professional-should feel, love, and live their lives in search of truth and understanding.

-Letters to a Young Engineer attempts to provide similar encouragement to you, the recent graduate engineer, as you strive for greater and greater things.
-Poets, professors, politicians, parents, communicators, corporate CEOs, and you, the soon-to-be engineer, we are all in this together.
+Letters to a Young Engineer attempts to provide similar encouragement to you, the recent graduate engineer, as you strive for greater things.
 The world is changing fast, and you will be called upon to learn, to lead, and to live with integrity and aptitude.

-We write to you, the graduate.
 You are the future.
 In you we trust the profession and much of the planet's future well-being.